 Starting spot of my car trip adventure from Dol de Bretagne !

-It takes only 5 mins from Dol de Bretagne to reach on the top of Mont Dol.
-I parked in a free parking, then walked around and saw the panorama view over the Mont-Saint-Michel’s Bay and beautiful Bretagne’s fields.
+It takes only 5 mins from Dol de Bretagne to reach the top of Mont Dol.
+I parked in a free parking at the top, then walked around and saw the panorama view over the Mont-Saint-Michel’s Bay and beautiful Bretagne’s fields.
 From the Mont-Dol, you can see from Cancale to Granville, you basically get a view of the whole Bay.
 You can even see great sunrises and sunsets 😉 If you want to know more about Mont Dol, you should check this article !

-I arrived around mid day to the Port of Cancale.
+I arrived around noon to the Port of Cancale.
 I parked at the “église de Cancale” then walked around the city center.
 Then, I bought some food at the super market and walked down to the port.
-As I knew Cancale is known for the quality of its oysters and sea product I bought oysters from the market and ate them next to the sea 😊
+As I knew Cancale is known for the quality of its oysters and sea product I bought oysters from the market and ate them next to the sea ?

 Here is a blog which is talking about Cancale !